A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]

 Despite the young age derived for GHZ2, it is notable that its metallicity is already enriched to a few percent (or even up to $\sim10-15\%$) of the solar value, significantly above expectations for the primordial objects dominated by the first-generation stars (typically known as population-III stars).
 This implies a very rapid metal enrichment during the earliest phases of galaxy formation.
-The metallicity inferred for GHZ2 is higher than the metallicities of the $z=10-13$ galaxies discovered in the JADES survey\cite{Curtis-Lake2023}.
+The metallicity inferred for GHZ2 is higher than the metallicities of the four spectroscopically-confirmed galaxies at $z=10-13$ discovered in the JADES survey\cite{Curtis-Lake2023}.
 This is not totally surprising since a correlation between stellar mass and metallicity is known to exist even up to $z\sim9$\cite{Nakajima2023}, and the stellar mass of GHZ2 of $\log(M_\star/M_\odot)\approx8.6-9.0$ is around an order of magnitude larger than what was inferred for JADES galaxies.
-Therefore, these results suggest that the mass-metallicity relation exists even up to $z\sim12-13$, but shifted towards lower metallicity values (by $\sim0.5\,$dex) compared to the relationships at $z<9$, as shown in Figure \ref{fig:MZR}{}.
+This might suggest that a similar relation exists even at these early redshifts, although shifted to lower metallicites.
+Actually, when compared with the so-called fundamental metallicity relation\cite{Curti2020}, which involves the SFR as a third parameter, all these $z>10$ galaxies deviate significantly towards lower metallicity values.
+Confirming the existence of such scaling relations would require, however, larger samples of galaxies with similar spectroscopy data.